snltd/gurp/README.md

 ### Maybe

-- You (or some program really) compiles a single binary containing Janet, gurp's "doers", and the machine configuration.
+- ~~You (or some program really) compiles a single binary containing Janet, gurp's "doers", and the machine configuration.
 You can then plonk that binary on your host and run it.
-Or perhaps a `.jimage` file, which would only require the `janet` binary.
-We'll see.
+Or perhaps a `.jimage` file, which would only require the `janet` binary.~~ This isn't happening now.
+The back-end will be Rust.

 ### Not Important